webbbn/BTuino/README.md

-# Arduino STM32DUINO support for BIGTREETECH TFT35_E3_V3.0 board
+# Running LVGL on the TFT35_E3_V3.0 board using PlatformIO and Arduino

-Board tested with STM32DUINO core library, version 1.9.0.
-Arduino IDE 1.8.12 and 1.8.13
+Minor adaptation of https://github.com/ns96/BTuino to add support for building with PlatformIO and including an example using the Arduino interface to LVGL.

 # Table of Contents